dosreislab/dosreislab.github.io/about.md

 dos Reis M. (2015) Biology Letters, 11: 20141031.
 [DOI: 10.1098/rsbl.2014.1031](https://dx.doi.org/10.1098/rsbl.2014.1031)

+# Our Research in the Media

+Our research has been highlighted in the media an in textbooks!
+You can see some examples below:

+- [Clocks Versus Rocks](http://www.the-scientist.com/?articles.view/articleNo/38858/title/Clocks-Versus-Rocks/) by Ed Young in the Scientist, discusses our analysis of the timing of placental mammal diversification after the K-Pg extinction.
+You can read our original paper [here](http://dx.doi.org/10.1098/rsbl.2013.1003).

+- [Ridiculously Cute Mouse Lemurs Hold key to Madagascar’s Past](http://voices.nationalgeographic.org/2016/07/19/ridiculously-cute-mouse-lemurs-hold-key-to-madagascars-past/) in National Geographic, discusses the work we did in collaboration with Anne Yoder's group (Duke University) on how timing divergences in mouse lemur species can be used to understand Madagascar's past.
+You can read the original paper [here](http://dx.doi.org/10.1073/pnas.1601081113), and our blog [post](/2016/07/03/coalescent-calibration.html).

 This website was built using Jekyll and GitHub pages.
 You can find more info at [jekyllrb.com](http://jekyllrb.com/) and [pages.github.com](https://pages.github.com/)